 - Shortness of breath

-Anemia mustn’t be left to get better, as it can be fatal, especially if the mites aren’t dealt with quickly.
-Blood levels rapidly decrease as a result.
+Anemia mustn’t be left to resolve itself as it can be fatal, especially if the mites aren’t dealt with swiftly.
+Blood levels will rapidly decrease as a result.

 When scaly mites burrow into bare areas around the parrot’s beak and face, scaly patches occur.